5j9/tsetmc/README.rst

    asyncio.run(main())

-or directly use an ``aiohttp.ClientSession`` object: (useful if you want to use an already existing session and share it with other parts of your code)
+Alternatively, you may directly use an ``aiohttp.ClientSession`` object: (useful if you want to use an already existing session and share it with other parts of your code)

 .. code-block:: python